TransactPRO/gw3-opencart-plugin/README.md

 - `Recurring Transaction Successful`: Send email to the customer in case successful recurrent transaction
 - `Recurring Transaction Failed`: Send email to the customer in case failed recurrent transaction

-### **Note:** At the current time gateway accepts only Euro.
-Please configure your site to deal with Euro currency by default!
+**Note: At the current time gateway accepts only Euro.
+Please, configure your site to deal with Euro currency by default!**

 ### Submit bugs and feature requests